 Paid social teams live and die by creative volume.
 The same audience with different creative can perform 3–5x differently — but you can only test as many creatives as you can afford to produce.
 AI video removes that constraint.

-With Kling 3.0's image-to-video, synchronized audio, and character consistency, you can generate UGC-style product walkthrough videos at a scale that would be impossible with real creator partnerships.
+With Kling 3.0's image-to-video, synchronized audio, and character consistency, you can generate UGC-style product walkthrough videos at a scale that would be impossible with real creator partnerships alone.
 Use them to:

 Social-First Cinematic Content